Chirag1994/8-Week-SQL-Challenge/Case Study #5 - Data Mart/C. Before & After Analysis.md

 | sales_before_baseline_date_value | sales_after_baseline_date_value | difference | pct |
 | -------------------------------- | ------------------------------- | ---------- | ----- |
 | 7126273147 | 6973947753 | -152325394 | -2.14 |

+#### Total Sales Comparison: 12 Weeks Before and After 2020-06-15

+1. **Insights**:

+   - The total sales decreased by approximately $152.33 million over the entire 12 weeks after the baseline date compared to the 12 weeks before.
+   - This corresponds to a reduction of approximately 2.14% in sales during the 12 weeks after the baseline date compared to the 12 weeks before.

 ### 3. How do the sale metrics for these 2 periods before and after compare with the previous years in 2018 and 2019 for 4 weeks period?